 Veronika Fitzgerald was born in Slovakia and moved to Australia in 2010.
 She has worked in international education since 2012.
 In her past role, she worked as Marketing and Recruitment Manager at Curtin College with focus on the China market and the Australian onshore market.
 Veronika has brought to CISWA a wealth of marketing, communication and client relationship management experience.
 Having studied in China for 2 years and having completed a Master’s degree in Chinese Language and Intercultural Communication, Veronika speaks fluent Mandarin and enjoys working in international education.
 Veronika has strong interpersonal and communication skills and the ability to deal with individuals from diverse cultural backgrounds.

-Amanda has over 16 years experience working with International students.
-This has primarily involved working in Overseas Student Health Cover as the National Manager and WA State Manager for Allianz Global Assistance (formerly Worldcare Assist), and six years in Homestay Management with the Australian Homestay Network (AHN).
+Amanda has 20 years’ experience in international education.
+Prior to her current role, Amanda held positions as the National Manager and WA State Manager for Allianz Global Assistance in Overseas Student Health Cover and six years in homestay management with the Australian Homestay Network (AHN).

 Phil Payne joined StudyPerth as the Executive Director. in September 2017.
 Prior to StudyPerth, Phil was Director of External Engagement at Murdoch University, managing a team of over 50 staff, responsible for the recruitment and admission of students, both international and domestic.
 Phil’s preceding role was Vice President of Educational Partnerships, responsible for transnational partnerships in Singapore, Malaysia and Dubai and the development and management of pathways and partnerships.
 Phil was the inaugural Chair of Murdoch Singapore, a subsidiary of Murdoch University and remained a Director of the Board until 2017.